MicahElliott/havoc/README.md

 as a pretty release page (that passes [markdownlint](https://github.com/markdownlint/markdownlint) if you care).

-Havoc's `letslip` (which is what you invoke) creates a release that is uploaded to Github (and others maybe someday).
+Havoc's eponymous main script (which is what you invoke) creates a release that is uploaded to Github (and others maybe someday).
 This presently relies on having [gh](https://cli.github.com/) installed.